esstephan/avalanche-mongo/README.md

 # Summary

 Phone calls to elected representatives are far more effective than online petitions, but picking up the phone can be intimidating, especially as a first-timer.
-PhoneFriend lets you find an accountability partner who is available during times you specify, and sends you a video chat link to connect with that person online.
+PhoneFriend lets you find an accountability partner who is available during times you specify, and sends you a video chat appointment to connect with that person online.
 With your partner looking on and supporting you, you'll each make your calls in real time.
 Ten minutes and mission accomplished!

 # Problem